This document offers a brief conceptual overview of the component framework along with links to more detailed documents on specific topics.

 Components and the component framework

-A component is a program that runs on Fuchsia in its own sandbox and that interacts with other components using inter-process communication channels.
+A component is a unit of software that is sandboxed and interacts with other components through capabilities.

 The component framework is responsible for running nearly all software on Fuchsia so it is important for developers to learn how it works and how to use it effectively.

-The component framework empowers developers to write programs for Fuchsia with an emphasis on separation of concerns, modularity, and software composition.
+The component framework empowers developers to write software for Fuchsia with an emphasis on separation of concerns, modularity, and composition.

 Each component typically has a small number of responsibilities and exposes services that other components use to perform more complex tasks.
 For example, the ethernet driver component exposes a service for sending ethernet frames.
 The network stack component connects to the ethernet driver component and uses its services to communicate with the hardware.
 These two components can be authored by different parties and be distributed separately because they agree on a common set of protocols that let them work together.